El Reno, Oklahoma: Culture

 The former train depot and some other buildings were acquired by the Canadian County Historical Society for adaptive use as part of a museum complex.
 The 1954 film noir Human Desire includes locomotive and yard scenes filmed in the El Reno rail yards.

 El Reno is a Main Street America community.
-The Oklahoma Main Street Program is a statewide program, part of a national network affiliated with the National Trust for Historic Preservation.
-It emphasizes downtown revitalization related to public-private partnerships, with investment in public spaces and design, and overall management of retail mix.
-The El Reno started its Main Street program in 1988; it was one of four cities in 2006 selected nationally to win the annual Great American Main Street Award.
-El Reno has used economic development, historic preservation, and creative design to enhance the Rock District of downtown.
-Its high standards are reflected in having been accredited annually since 2016.
+The Oklahoma Main Street Program is part of a national network affiliated with the National Trust for Historic Preservation.
+El Reno started its Main Street program in 1988; it was one of four cities in 2006 selected nationally to win the annual Great American Main Street Award.
+El Reno's program focusses on the Rock District of downtown.